sourceduty/Kick_Limit_Soccer_Game/README.md

 Kick Limit Soccer Rules:

-Each time scores goals with a limited amount of ball kicks.
+Each team scores goals with a limited amount of ball kicks.
 The team with the most goals at the end of the limited game wins.
 #
 ### LICENSE